terra-campaigns/unsettled/directory/DuskmeadowFringe/HornedKnight.md

 - Likes to play chase, where he embraces losing opponents
 - Accompanied by Goblin squires (*detachement*)

+hooks:
+- May still have his goblins stolen by the Hippareones (or others from the Yellow Smoke).

 ---

 {% include header_directories.md %}